Athens Archaeological Sites Guide to Explore Ancient Greek History

 At the heart of the Roman Agora, a large paved courtyard once hosted various market stalls and shops.
 In the 2nd century AD, under Emperor Hadrian, the courtyard underwent renovations and became a busy commercial hub.

-📌 Local Tip: Stand in the center and imagine the marketplace alive with merchants, traders, and shoppers from all over the Roman Empire.
+Local Tip: Stand in the center and imagine this Athens marketplace alive with merchants, traders, and shoppers from all over the Roman Empire.

 Today, the Roman Agora isn’t just a historical landmark.
 It’s a place where past and present merge, offering a glimpse into the daily life of ancient Athens.